toonoisy/toonoisy.github.io/_posts/2022-03-28-how-this-site-was-built.md

 date: 2022-03-30 01:59
 ---

-Yet another personal site built on Github Pages with jekyll was born.
+Yet another personal site built on GitHub Pages with jekyll was born.
 This is an article about how I created this site step by step.

 #### Step #1: Create a repository

-Create a public Github repository named username.github.io and clone it to local, which for me is toonoisy.github.io, also as my default domain.
+Create a public GitHub repository named username.github.io and clone it to local, which for me is toonoisy.github.io, also as my default domain.

 #### Step #2: Install Ruby and Jekyll

-- Install Ruby via Homebrew on macOs, or other available methods on [their website](https://www.ruby-lang.org/en/documentation/installation)
+- Install Ruby via Homebrew on macOS, or other available methods on [their website](https://www.ruby-lang.org/en/documentation/installation)

   ```shell
   brew install ruby